fmazzant/RestClient/README.md

 ### Get

 GET is used to request data from a specified resource and GET is one of the most common HTTP methods.
-Note that the query string (name/value pairs) is sent in the URL of a GET request:

 ```c#
 var result = rest